EDUCBA

 Insert a helper column 4

-These are the three easy methods using which we can shade the alternate rows in excel.
+These are the three easy methods to shade the alternate rows in Excel.
 Let’s wrap things up with some points to be remembered.

 Things to Remember About Shade Alternate Rows in Excel

-• The easiest way to shade every alternate row in excel is by using the Insert Table option in Excel.
-It is simple, versatile, time-saving and has different designs that will give you different layouts.
+• The easiest way to shade every alternate row in Excel is by using the Insert Table option.
+It is simple, versatile, time-saving, and has different designs that give you different layouts.

 • ISODD and ISEVEN functions can also be used.
-ISODD shades all the odd-numbered rows, and ISEVEN shaded all the even-numbered rows.
+ISODD shades all the odd-numbered rows, and ISEVEN shades all the even-numbered rows.

 • You also can shade even and odd cells with different colors.
-For that, you need to apply two conditional formattings.
+For that, you need to apply two conditional formatting.

 Recommended Articles

 This is a guide to Shade Alternate Rows in Excel.
-Here we discuss the Methods to Shade Alternate Rows in Excel along with and downloadable excel template.
+Here we discuss the Methods to Shade Alternate Rows in Excel and the downloadable Excel template.
 You can also go through our other suggested articles –

 1. Alternate Row Color Excel